Apteco/AptecoAPIGuides/Guides/GettingStarted.md

 endpoint.
 Indeed, if we wanted to count it without modification then we could use the `{dataViewName}/Queries/{systemName}/CountFileSync` endpoint directly to pass in a file path and get a set of counts.

 However a more interesting example would be to modify the query first.
-In this example we search for a criteria that uses the a given variable and replaces the selected values with some new ones.
+In this example we search for a criteria that uses a given variable and replaces the selected values with some new ones.

 ``` csharp